mnavarrocarter/mnavarro.dev/content/en/posts/when-to-use-interfaces.md

 ---
-title: When to use interfaces
+title: When to use Interfaces
 subtitle: A rant about using and thus, abusing, interfaces for everything
+categories: ["Tech"]
-tags:
+tags: ["OOP", "PHP", "Design"]
-    - oop
-    - php
-    - design
 draft: false
 date: 2021-06-07T00:00:00+01:00
 ---